-Darren Williams, Ph.D, and Lori Beckman will serve as the Parts Cleaning Conference technical chairs at the International Manufacturing Technology Show (IMTS) 2020, in Chicago on Sept.
-16.
+Darren Williams, Ph.D., and Lori Beckman will serve as the Parts Cleaning Conference technical chairs commencing with the International Manufacturing Technology Show (IMTS) 2020.

 Dr. Darren Williams and Lori Beckman

 Dr. Williams, a professor at Sam Houston State University, has been involved with the Parts Cleaning Conference for many years and is a long-standing member of the cleaning industry.
 Lori is parts cleaning editor of Production Machining and Products Finishing brands and will help provide attendees a quality program with a top-notch speaker lineup.